mkitti/geff/docs/specification.md

     ::: geff.units.VALID_TIME_UNITS

+### Affine transformations
+The optional `affine` field allows specifying a global affine transformation that maps the graph coordinates stored in the node properties to a physical coordinate system.
+The value **matrix** is stored as a `(N + 1) × (N + 1)` homogeneous matrix following the `scipy.ndimage.affine_transform` convention, where **N** equals the number of spatio-temporal axes declared in `axes`.

+### Extra attributes

+The optional `extra` object is a free-form dictionary that can hold any additional, application-specific metadata that is **not** covered by the core geff schema.
+Users may place arbitrary keys and values inside `extra` without fear of clashing with future reserved fields.
+Although the core `geff` reader makes these attributes available, their meaning and use are left entirely to downstream applications.

 ## The `nodes` group
 The nodes group will contain an `ids` array and optionally a `props` group.
 ### The `ids` array